tbenade/wercker-devcenter/source/articles/languages/ruby/rails-heroku.md

 	$ rails new rails-sample

 Next we replace the sqlite gem in your Gemfile with `pg`; the Postgres gem for Ruby.
+Also, we will be using Unicorn as our web server, so we will add it to our `Gemfile`:

+    gem 'unicorn'

 ## Set up Heroku

 	$ heroku create

 ## Create your Procfile

-We will be using Unicorn as our web server, so we will add it to our Gemfile:

-	gem 'unicorn'

 Don't forget to run `bundle install` afterwards.
 Next we will define a Procfile for Heroku: